Commences on the day of set up

 9.1 The Client shall pay the Licence Fee’s to the Supplier for the User Licences in accordance with this clause 8(h).

-The Client shall on the Effective Date provide to the Supplier valid, up-to-date and complete debit/credit card details or approved purchase order information acceptable to the Supplier and any other relevant valid, up-to-date and complete contact and billing details and, if the Client provides:
+The Client shall on the Effective Date provide to the Supplier valid, up-to-date and complete direct debit mandate details or approved purchase order information acceptable to the Supplier and any other relevant valid, up-to-date and complete contact and billing details and, if the Client provides:

-(a) its debit/credit card details to the Supplier, the Client hereby authorises the Supplier to bill such debit/credit card:
+(a) its direct debit mandate details to the Supplier, the Client hereby authorises the Supplier to collect payment via such mandates:

 (b) its approved purchase order information to the Supplier, the Supplier shall invoice the Client: